raynamharris/FMR1CA1rnaseq/README.md

 	- [figureoptions.R](./scripts/figureoptions.R) - my color pallet of choice for this experiment
 4. behavior figures
 	- Because I had so many behavior figures and accompanying statistics, I created a script for each figure containing the code to make the figure and calculate the statistics.
 The data were generated in 01_behavior.Rmd.
+5. results
+	- In the script, [08_results.md](./scripts/08_results.md), I write the results section for my manuscript.
+	- This document is an executable way for me to keep the results section under version control and with newest version of the figure.
+	- I alternate between exporting the result to a `md_document` and a `word_document` for writing my thesis

 ## Data Availability